Our Goal And Mission

 Today and Going Forward

 We still carry the vision of providing an advocate for every abused and neglected child in our courts.
 With more than 450 volunteers, CASA is able to accept 80-85 percent of the children in need, but more advocates are always needed.
 With 650-700 volunteer advocates we believe CASA could effectively provide a voice for 100 percent of the state’s children.

 Get Involved With CASA

 Become a CASA

-CASA advocates are ordinary people with an extraordinary desire to help New Hampshire’s abused and neglected children grow up in safe, loving homes.
-Our volunteers advocate for a child’s best interest so she may grow up in a safe, permanent, loving home.
+CASA advocates are ordinary people with an extraordinary desire to help New Hampshire’s abused and neglected children.
+Our volunteers speak on behalf of a victimized child’s best interests so she may grow up in a safe, permanent, loving home.

 Every child deserves a safe place to call home and a loving family to raise them.
 Your gift today will help CASA reach more of New Hampshire’s victimized children.
 Donate today a give an abused or neglected child a voice.
 You can help us reach every child.